Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Discussion

-Additive noise is one of the most fundamental techniques to achieve differential privacy, often either being employed by itself, or as part of a more complex privacy mechanism.
-Due to this, it is essential to understand the limits of what types of noise can be used to achieve differential privacy, and to optimize the noise.
+Additive noise is a fundamental technique to achieve differential privacy, often either being employed by itself, or as part of a more complex privacy mechanism.
+Due to this, it is essential to understand the limits of what types of noise can be used to satisfy DP, and to optimize the noise.

 In this paper, we have explored the constraints of noise distributions under differential privacy, establishing upper bounds on the amount of mass that can be concentrated near the center of the distribution.
 We showed that canonical noise distributions (CNDs) match these bounds, which leads to their near-optimality.
+We also showed that log-concave CNDs are optimal compared to other noise distributions with the same privacy property.
 To address integer-valued statistics, we proposed a definition of a discrete CND which extended the original canonical noise distribution definition.
 We showed that discrete CNDs always exist and give an explicit construction.
 In the case that they are being added to a statistic of sensitivity 1, we showed that the discrete CND is unique and the smallest of any other integer-centered discrete noise.